RMSone/rmsone-js-sdk/README.md

     + Running Unit Tests
 + Development
     + Creating Applications Using the RMS(one) Application SDK
-    + Installing Applications in RAAE
+    + Installing Applications in ASF
-    + Running Applications Using RAAE
+    + Running Applications Using ASF
     + Repository
 + Documentation and Resources
     + Accessing the API Documentation